jupiter/node-mappable/README.md

-to-view-object
+mappable
 ===================

-Inherit from this base class to enable recursive conversion to a view-friendly object structure, mapped to standard templates with optional overrides.
+Inherit from this base class to enable recursive mapping to a view-friendly object structure.

 ## Use case